« Previous Page

 arthritis sometimes have trouble brushing their teeth

-because they cannot easily hold the toothbrush.
+because they can't easily hold the toothbrush.
 Their hands and fingers may be

 stiff, painful, or weak.
-If this is the case, you can:
+If this is the case:

 You may also be able to buy specially designed toothbrushes,